ahoys/logscribe/readme.md

 ## Default Settings

 Use filescribe.set() to override any of these settings.
-You can also override with the subscribe.log(), just use the keys below.
+You can also override with the filescribe.log(), just use the keys below.

 Unknown settings won't be saved.
 Also, if the setting is of wrong type it won't be saved.